 It is designed to minimize load on your hands by shifting it to your body via the sling.
 The wrist lanyard makes it easier to carry and prevents you from dropping it while hiking or during use.

 Our Review above will fully guild you to know what you should consider about when you need a cordless pole saw for your home or working area.
-We try to break down many information as much as we can to let you clear what kind of pole saw that suit to your using environment.
-Moreover, we pick the 1 st sell on amazon site to be our first review which is the best for you to be consider.
-Hopefully, after you have review with us of all top 10 cordless pole saw we have list you can choose one of it that meet your require.
+We try to break down much information as much as we can to let you clarify what kind of pole saw that suit to your user environment.
+Moreover, we pick the 1 st sell on amazon site to be our first review which is the best for you to be considered.
+Hopefully, after you have reviewed with us of all top 10 cordless poles saw we have listed you can choose one of it that meet your requirements.